Dr. Oliver Fein is a professor of clinical medicine-emeritus at Weill Cornell Medical College,

 Dr. Fein is a past president of Physicians for a National Health Program and board chair of PNHP’s New York Metro Chapter.
 He is a past vice president of the American Public Health Association, where he served for four years on the executive board.

 Much of Dr. Fein’s work has focused on health system delivery reform and access to care for

 vulnerable populations.
-His recent writings include a chapter (with Joanne Landy) on the feasibility of fundamental health reform in the new book “10 Excellent Reasons for National Health Care”; an article on ethical issues and global health in Academic Medicine; an editorial in Medical Care; and an article on U.S. health care reform and the presidential candidates in the Journal of Health Services Research and Policy.
+His writings include a chapter in the book “10 Excellent Reasons for National Health Care”; an article on ethical issues and global health in Academic Medicine; an editorial in Medical Care; and an article on U.S. health care reform and the presidential candidates in the Journal of Health Services Research and Policy.

 general medicine at the College of Physicians and Surgeons of Columbia University.
-He was a Robert Wood Johnson health policy fellow in 1993-1994, where he worked as a legislative assistant for the Senate Democratic Majority Leader, George Mitchell.
+Dr. Fein was a Robert Wood Johnson health policy fellow in 1993-1994, where he worked as a legislative assistant for the Senate Democratic Majority Leader.